G

 Where to Find the Goshawk

 Goshawks are found in wooded and forested ranges all over the world.
 Africa, Eurasia, and the Americas are all home to various species.
 Many are found on small islands throughout the Pacific as well.
-They tend to remain near the same territorial ranges every year.
+They tend to remain in the same territorial ranges every year.

 Nests

 Many goshawks tend to make their nests in medium to large trees.
-The nest consists of twigs, leaves or needles, and tree bark.
+The nest consists of twigs, leaves, or needles, and tree bark.

 Scientific Name